Chyrain/react-error-boundaries/README.md

 - **ErrorBoundary**: React container component to handler error
 - **withErrorHandler**: React HOC to customize the errorCallback function and FallbackComponent
 - **errorHandlerDecorator**: By this, you can use error boundary as ES7 decorator
-- **FallbackView**: The default fallback component, show when error occur. props: `{ error: Objec, errorInfo: Object, closeErrorModal: Function }`
+- **FallbackView**: The default fallback component, show when error occur. props: `{ error: Objec, errorInfo: Object, closeErrorModal: Function }`(Unable in production, if import you will got undefined)

 Use as a component container: